CAPC Proposal Process

 Utilize this form to edit, add, reactivate, inactivate, or delete a program.
 This replaces the old Program Action Form.

-The spring proposal deadline for the May 4th General Assembly is Monday, March 20, 2023.
-Proposals must at least be at the CAPC Support step in order to allow adequate time for approvals and winter/spring implementation. *For information about deadlines related to Summer/Fall 2023 implementation, please visit the Meeting Dates tab.
+The fall proposal deadline for the December General Assembly is TBD.
+Proposals must at least be at the CAPC Support step in order to allow adequate time for approvals and winter/spring implementation.

 Patrick Richard is now serving as support for our CAPC processes.
 Feel free tocontact Patrick Richard.

 If you have questions on a proposal that you're currently creating or editing in CIM, now is your chance to sit down with CAPC Support and the CAPC Chair for in-person assistance.
 Please bring along a laptop or a tablet, unless a computer lab is indicated as the location.RSVP

 for the session you wish to attend, as space is limited.

 - Fall 2023: Wednesday, September 27, from 1:00 pm - 3:00 pm (Philips Lower-Level Conference Room)

 - Fall 2023: Friday, October 27, from 12:00 pm - 2:00 pm (Zoom link forthcoming)